Why Amazon Polly is a potential game changer for the publishing industry

 Audio Now from The Globe and Mail

-The in-house product is called Audio Now and uses the Amazon Polly Newscaster.
-Doufas says Audio Now is a first for Canada.
+The in-house product is called Audio Now and uses Amazon Polly Newscaster.
+According to Doufas, Audio Now is a first for Canada.

 The Globe and Mail readers can access Audio Now by simply clicking on an article that interests them.
-Because Canada is a multilingual country, The Globe and Mail offers Audio Now in English and French (male and female).
+Since Canada is a multilingual country, The Globe and Mail offers Audio Now in English and French (male and female).

 The newspaper attracts a worldwide audience.
 Articles can even be read aloud in Mandarin.
 Audio Now from The Globe and Mail is a pioneer.
 It's already changing the way The Globe and Mail readers consume content.